qtnc/6pad2/doc/python-scripting-api.md

 :	The number of pages currently open in the editor.
 Menu menus:
 :	Menu object representing the main menu bar.
-See [Menu object](#menuobj).
+See [Menu object](#menuobj). str status:
+:	The text of the status bar.
+str title:
+:	The window title.

 ## Events {#windowEvents}
 The following events can be passed to addEvent/removeEvent for the window.
 In parenthesis are the arguments passed to the callback .